FreskyZ/fine/README.md

 # FINE

-A simple reverse proxy service
+A simple reverse proxy.

 ## Features

 - https and multiple certificate
 - static files and cache control
-- authentication
+- rpc style api and authentication
-- application service management

 and also

 ### DevOps
 - mono repo with no various `tsconfig.xxx.json` and `webpack.config.xxx.js` config files but one unified build script
-- what does `webpack`/`ts-loader`/`webpack-dev-server` (and many other familiar names) actually do and try to implement a full or subset of them
+- what does `webpack`/`ts-loader`/`webpack-dev-server` (and many other familiar names) actually do and try to implement a subset of them
 - deployment and maintenance process

 ### Isomorphic Web App